- Second generation Chinese-American, pre-medicine college student

 Cooling tea (涼茶 Liáng chá) is often brewed.
 Amber’s grandmother brews it once every couple of months.
 Amber learned how to brew the teas from her grandmother as well as from her relatives when she visited them in China.

 She notes that in China you can brew your own tea or you can buy them in speciality herbal tea shops.
-These tea shops brews soups as well as teas that are sold warm or chilled in bottles.
+These tea shops brew soups as well as teas that are sold warm or chilled in bottles.
 Some soups and teas have an extremely bitter taste, so the they are often sold with little candies or sweet dates.
 So, after drinking the bitter tea, you can eat something sweet to get rid of the taste.

-In Chicago, certain herbal teas are available in bottles and canned drinks - such as chrysanthemum tea or winter melon drinks.
+In Chicago, certain herbal teas are available in bottles and canned drinks, such as chrysanthemum tea or winter melon drinks.
 However, they are not brewed on the spot by an herbal shop.
 Usually, Amber’s grandmother makes the bitter herbal drinks at home.
 Like in the herbal shops, Amber’s grandmother used to give her little candies after drinking the bitter tea.

 Transnational Exchange of Herbal Knowledge